Prison of peoples: Lajos Kossuth

+Engels

 In 1860, Friedrich Engels writes an article called "Was Hat die Arbeitersklasse mit Polen zu tun?".
 According to Boris Meissner, Engels emphasizes the necessity of National Liberation in places with a civilisation, a historical development, and a strong bourgeoisie as a precursor to proletarian revolution.
 Engels distinguishes between the Geschichtslose Völker (peoples without history) and the people with a history.
 He explicitly talks about Polish liberation.